Dates and Deadlines

 - A description of problems encountered (techniques that did not work?) and how they were overcome

 - A clear description of what work each team member performed

-- A results/conclusions section containing your final images, additional images you didn't have a chance to show on demo day that might be especially cool or good illustrations of your technique
+- A results/conclusions section containing your final image and any additional images you didn't have a chance to show during the competition that might be especially cool or good illustrations of your technique